 Q&A: Stuart Rawling, Steering Committee, ONVIF

 ONVIF, as a security industry forum, has helped shape the way technology is created and deployed today.
 Founded almost 10 years ago by Bosch, Axis Communications and Sony, it has since grown into an organization of almost 500 members at various levels of participation.
-SP&T News recently spoke with Stuart Rawling, director of global business development and a member of ONVIF’s steering committee to get an update on the organization’s mandate, position in the industry and role in issues of growing importance like cybersecurity.
+SP&T News recently spoke with Stuart Rawling, director of global business development, Pelco by Schneider Electric, and a member of ONVIF’s steering committee to get an update on the organization’s mandate, position in the industry and role in issues of growing importance like cybersecurity.

 SP&T: How do ONVIF members work together as a group?

 SR: Almost every major manufacturer is a player.
 We just had a meeting in Verona, Italy.